 Getting There & Away

-Mocoa's bus terminal is on the banks of the Río Sangoyaco in an area badly affected by the avalanche.
+Mocoa's bus terminal is on the banks of the Río Sangoyaco in an area badly affected by the landslide.

-There are several companies running comfortable large bus services direct to Bogotá (COP$75,000, 12 hours), mainly with night departures.
-Transipiales has regular buses to Cali (COP$60,000, 12 hours) via Popayán (COP$50,000, nine hours).
-All of these services will drop off in Pitalito where there are regular connections to San Agustín.
+There are several companies running comfortable large-bus services direct to Bogotá (COP$75,000, 13 hours), with afternoon and evening departures.
+Transipiales has regular buses to Cali (COP$69,000, 11 hours) via Popayán (COP$50,000, nine hours).
+All of these services will drop off in Pitalito (COP$25,000) where there are regular connections to San Agustín.

-Regular minivans run to San Miguel and onto the Ecuadorean border (COP$35,000, six hours) from 4am to 6pm.
-Leave Mocoa before 1pm in order to arrive before the border closes.
+Regular minivans run to San Miguel and on to the Ecuadorean border (COP$35,000, four hours) from 4am to 6pm; in San Miguel you change to a colectivo (included in the price) that takes you to the international bridge.
+At the bridge, another colectivo (COP$2000) takes you to the passport control building (with Colombian and Ecuadorian customs in the same location).
+After you've cleared those, there are buses on the Ecuadorian side, waiting to take you to Lago Agrio (US$1 or COP$3500, 30 minutes).
 From Nueva Loja (Lago Agrio) on the Ecuadorean side of the border there are flights and buses to Quito.
-Security remains unsettled in this area so it's worth checking the latest before setting out.
+Security remains unsettled in this area so it's worth checking on the latest news before setting out.

-Pickups and small buses run between Mocoa and Pasto (COP$35,000, six hours) from 4am to 7pm along the Trampolin del Muerte (Trampoline of Death), a frightening single-lane mountain road with sheer drops into deep ravines.
+Pickups and small buses run between Mocoa and Pasto (COP$35,000, five to six hours) from 4am to 7pm along the Trampolín de la Muerte (Trampoline of Death), a frightening single-lane mountain road with sheer drops into deep ravines.
 It's one of the most spectacular – and most dangerous – roads on the continent.
-When you meet oncoming traffic you often have to navigate this treacherous track in reverse!
-It is considered safer to travel in a pickup than by bus and to complete the trip while it's light.
+While traffic is light (this road is favored by some daredevil cyclists), when you meet oncoming traffic you often have to navigate this treacherous track in reverse!
+It is safer to travel in a pickup than by bus and to complete the trip while it's light.